Call Criminal Defense Attorney Rory Munns Now 401-573-2265

 • Error in calculating the time between offenses

 Even when no errors are found in your case, a Providence DUI lawyer may be able to negotiate with the prosecutor to reduce charges from the highest grade of DUI to a lower grade that is subject to reduced penalties.
-We can uncover evidence of undue hardship if you were to lose your license or show proof that you have already sought treatment for drugs or alcohol.
-We can also help you determine if using Rhode Island’s Ignition Interlock Statute would be beneficial in your case to reduce the time that your license may be suspended following a conviction.
+Uncovering evidence of undue hardship if you were to lose your license or show proof that you have already sought treatment for drugs or alcohol is key.
+We can also help you determine if using Rhode Islands Ignition Interlock Statute would be beneficial in your case to reduce the time that your license may be suspended following a conviction.

-Contact Providence DUI Lawyer Roy Munns to fight your DUI charges in court today at 401-229-5544.
-Hiring the right Providence DUI lawyer is crucial to the outcome in a courtroom.
+Call Providence DUI Lawyer Roy Munns to fight your DUI charges in court today at 401-573-2265.
+Hiring the right Providence DUI lawyer is key to the outcome in a courtroom.

 Providence DUI Lawyer